Advanced therapy medicinal products – a new era of medicine

 It is comprised of a portfolio of logical process steps that connect downstream and fill and finish to enable a safe and secure transport of high-value drug substance from the manufacturing area to the patient.

-Different platforms for different needs
+The solution: Different platforms for different needs

 Based on the BULK.STREAM platform, Single Use Support have developed highly flexible and scalable end-to-end solutions for several purposes – industry leading examples for what a progressive and holistic development approach can achieve.